JustWhit3/osmanip/README.md

   - [Progress spinner](https://github.com/JustWhit3/osmanip/blob/main/doc/How-to-use%20guides.md#:~:text=endl%20%3C%3C%20endl%20%3C%3C%20endl%3B-,Progress%20spinner,-To%20initialize%20a)
 - **Terminal graphics**:
   - [2D graphics](https://github.com/JustWhit3/osmanip/blob/main/doc/How-to-use%20guides.md#:~:text=to%20restore%20it.-,2D%20graphics,-To%20display%20an).

+Why choosing this library for color / styles / escape sequences manipulation:

+- All the functions used to manipulate these sequences are [very easy to use](https://github.com/JustWhit3/osmanip/blob/main/src/main.cpp#:~:text=void%20col_sty(),%7D) and don't require complex code signatures.
+- All the most common ANSI sequences can be manipulated.

 Why choosing this library for progress bars?
 Some properties:

 - Extremely [easy to use](https://github.com/JustWhit3/osmanip/blob/main/doc/How-to-use%20guides.md#:~:text=ProgressBar%20%3Cint%3E%20percentage_bar,Do%20some%20operations...%0A%20%20%7D).